cx1111/IAP2017-comp-essentials/README.md

 - Know the directory structure of your OS
 - Know where your programs are or should be.
 - Feel comfortable dealing with all file types and place less importance on file extensions.
+- Know how to use your Python interpreter, and pip, the package installer.
+- Know how to create, activate, and deactivate virtual Python environments.
 - Understand why program installers exist and why you usually don't just download the final program.
 - Know what is happening when you are looking at a 'corrupt' (not actually corrupt) file.